Hellvector/FistfulofStardust/README.md

 |Sling (d4  damage)                                                |5       |
 |Bow  (d6  damage, bulky)                                          |20      |
 |Crossbow (d8  damage, bulky)                                      |30      |
+> [!warning]
+> Cut this list down to just melee weapons that are reasonable for the setting.

 #### Ranged Weapons